opencivicdata/docs.opencivicdata.org/proposals/drafts/elections.rst

 Candidacy
     The condition of a person being a candidate.
 A single person may have multiple candidacies if:

+    * The person competed in multiple elections, even for the same office term.
+This includes a candidate in an initial or "primary" election who advances to be a candidate in the "general" election.
     * The person competed to hold multiple public offices, even in the same election.
     * The person was elected to serve a term in a public office and later sought re-election to the same public office.